 Fig Arugula Salad with Candied Walnuts

 This sweet and light fig arugula salad hits all the spots.
 It’s quick and easy and makes a perfect summer salad.
-Can be made paleo, vegetarian, or satisfy any meat-eaters hunger as well.
+Can be made paleo, vegetarian, or with prosciutto to satisfy any meat-eaters hunger as well.

-Succulent figs, tangy goat cheese, sweet and crunchy candied walnuts with light and peppery arugula, this easy summer salad is to die for.
+With succulent figs, tangy goat cheese, and sweet and crunchy candied walnuts with light and peppery arugula, this easy summer salad is to die for.

 They’re tender with honey-like sweetness and notes of berry flavor.